Umoru98/AI-resume-analyzer/README.md

 npm run dev
 ```

-Your application will be available at `http://localhost:5173`.
+App will be available at `http://localhost:5173`.

 ## Building for Production